cortex-js/cortex-js.github.io/kb-compute-engine.md

 **Default**: `false`

-<a id="functiondefinitionflags_pure" name="functiondefinitionflags_pure"></a>
+<a id="operatordefinitionflags_pure" name="operatordefinitionflags_pure"></a>

-#### FunctionDefinitionFlags.pure
+#### OperatorDefinitionFlags.pure

 ```ts
 pure: boolean;
 ```

-If `true`, the value of this function is always the same for a given set of arguments and it has no side effects.
+If `true`, the value of this operator is always the same for a given set of arguments and it has no side effects.

-An expression using this function is pure if the function and all its arguments are pure.
+An expression using this operator is pure if the operator and all its arguments are pure.

 For example `Sin` is pure, `Random` isn't.